 Projects may encompass one of many aspects of women’s health care, including clinical care, quality improvement, medical education, challenges in health disparities and health delivery.
 Scholars will have the unique opportunity to further explore their scholarly area of interest and find lifelong mentorship among leaders in women’s health.

-Silka Patel (program director) and Jensara Clay (associate program director) lead the Damewood Medical Student Research Grant Program and head the selection committee.
+Silka Patel (program director) leads the Damewood Medical Student Research Grant Program and head the selection committee.
 Other committee members include: